L

 Common Health Issues

 The long-haired Rottweiler is just as healthy as the short-haired version.
 There are no additional known health problems associated with the long-haired trait that you need to worry about beyond the standard health conditions.
-These can include allergies, hypothyroidism, aortic stenosis (a heart defect caused by a narrowing aorta), and hip and elbow dysplasia in which the bone can become loose from the socket.
+These can include allergies, hypothyroidism, aortic stenosis (a heart defect caused by a narrowing of the aorta), and hip and elbow dysplasia, in which the bone can become loose from the socket.
 Another significant issue is bloating.
-This is a life-threatening condition that can occur in big-chested breeds when gas builds up in the stomach; symptoms can include excessive salivating, retching or vomiting, a bloated abdomen, and a rapid heartbeat.
+This is a life-threatening condition that can occur in big-chested breeds when gas builds up in the stomach; symptoms can include excessive salivation, retching or vomiting, a bloated abdomen, and a rapid heartbeat.
 Immediate medical attention is necessary.

 Cancer (especially an aggressive form that affects the bones) is also a leading cause of death in this breed.
 Unfortunately, even in good circumstances, this dog has a below-average life expectancy of nine to ten years, but there are a few things you can do to improve your dog’s health.
 First, make sure it has had a thorough medical evaluation, preferably done by the breeder (a positive test for dysplasia is a huge red flag).
 Second, it needs a full set of vaccinations as soon as possible.
 Finally, develop a relationship with your vet and stick to a regular appointment schedule.
-In summation, these are the most common health problems of the Rottweiler:

 Temperament